garywiz/docker-grav/README.md

     $ docker run -i --rm garywiz/docker-grav --task get-help

+## Using `run-docker-grav.sh`

+If you extract the default launcher (see above), it can serve as the basis for your own start-up script.
+But, it also has some default options built-in to make it easy to tailor startup without having to modify the script.
+You can use the `-h` option to get a list of options:

+    $ ./run-docker-grav.sh -h
+    Usage: run-docker-grav.sh [-d] [-p port#] [-h]
+           Run Grav from garywiz/docker-grav as a daemon (with -d) or interactively (the default).

+      -d            Run as daemon (otherwise interactive)
+      -p port#      Specify port number to expose Grav server (default 8080) -s dirpath    Specifies the path to an optional storage directory where ALL persistent Grav files and settings will be stored.
+This allows you to keep your site separate from the container so you can easily upgrade the container software.
+By default, this script looks to see if ../docker-grav-storage exists, and if it does, it will be used.
+                    You can override that default with this switch.
+      -n name       Name the container 'name' instead of the default name invented by Docker.

+    HTTPS options (SSL):
+      -H sslhost    Specify the SSL host name and enable the SSL server.
+If specified, Grav will also be available using https on the port specified by -P -P sslport#   Specify SSL port number (default 8443)

 ## Customizing Grav

 If you run the Grav container using the above launcher but omit the `-d` switch, you'll be place into the container in an interactive shell where you can use the `grav` and `gpm` command to customize Grav by adding users, themes, or plugins:

         $ ./run-docker-grav.sh
         Oct 15 22:08:28 e265699abf5f chaperone[1]: system will be killed when '/bin/bash' exits
         Now running inside container.
 Directory is: /apps

         Your Grav site is running at http://localhost:8080/

         The Grav 'gpm' and 'grav' commands are available at the prompt. bash-4.3$ gpm
         Grav Package Manager version 0.9.45
         ...

 You can use `gpm` [as described here in the Grav documentation](http://learn.getgrav.org/advanced/grav-cli) to install new features or browse around a the installation.
 The container will run and be usable until you exit, at which point it will be destroyed.
 This is generally a good way to experiment.